-Additionally, some nutrients are only available is certain foods, which may or may not regularly feature in our diet.
-Certain nutrients are scarce or they may only be available in reduced quantities, especially in vegetables grown in the nutrients depleted soil, for example.
+Additionally, some nutrients are only available is certain foods which may or may not regularly feature in our diet.
+Certain nutrients are scarce or they may only be available in reduced quantities, especially in vegetables grown in the nutrients depleted soil.

 That’s why I use supplements.
 I try hard to eat well, but I also think that it’s important for me to complement my diet with selected supplements.
 I have a pretty good idea of what I get in sufficient quantities and what I miss in my diet.
 For example, selenium is a scarce mineral, available in trace quantities in a limited number of food products.
 Brazil nuts are the best source of selenium.
 But, how often do I buy and eat Brazil nuts?
 That’s why I take selenium as a supplement.

 In this post, I will talk about supplements that I take on a regular basis.
-But, some of them I take every day and the others only from time to time.
+But, some of them I take every day and the others from time to time.
 I do this in order to help my body function properly, to increase and maintain strong immunity and to help my body detoxify.